hyperform/hyperform-l10n/README.md

 ## Contribution

 If you want to add your translation, you are very welcome to do so!
-Thanks for considering to help.
+Thanks for considering to help!

-Please take a look how things work here before.
-When you clone this repository, you will find a `Makefile`, that is used to pull in initial translations from the Mozilla Firefox repository.
+A short intro how things work in this repo: When you clone this repository, you will find a `Makefile`, that is used to pull in initial translations from the Mozilla Firefox repository.
 So, let's say you want to contribute the Finnish translation (language code `fi`).
 This is how you would do that: